A community for qualitative researchers.

 Featuring Richard Keily, Office of Engagement Initiatives at Cornell; Karen Purcell, Cornell’s Lab of Ornithology; Rana Zadeh, Dept of Design & Environmental Analysis at Cornell; Bobby Wilson, Metro Atlanta Urban Farm; Makeda Cheatom, WorldBeat Cultural Center; and Phyllis E. Turner, Community Science Collaborator, Metro Atlanta Urban Farm.

 This panel will explore the key opportunities and challenges of participatory action research (PAR).
 The panel includes scholars, practitioners, and community members involved in PAR.
-Video recording coming soon.
+Video recording is coming soon.

 -- Noise Project: https://noiseproject.org